mpfordreamer/mpfordreamer/README.md

 <h1>Hi there, I’m De Mahesta</h1>

 <p>
-  I’m a Machine Learning Engineer with a passion for Artificial Intelligence.
-  Hands-on expertise in Python, Machine Learning, Deep Learning, and Computer Vision,
-  with a track record of delivering real-world AI solutions.
+I’m an AI Engineer and Web Developer passionate about building AI-powered platforms.
+I have hands-on expertise in Python, Machine Learning, Deep Learning, and Computer Vision, with a proven track record of delivering real-world AI solutions and integrating them into web applications.
 </p>

 <p>